-A dormant plug dome, Lassen Peak is the focus of Lassen Volcanic National Park.
-The peak began erupting in May 1914, sending pumice, rock, and snow thundering down the mountain, and gas and hot ash billowing into the atmosphere.
-Lassen's most spectacular outburst was in 1915 when it blew a cloud of ash almost 6 miles high.
-The resulting mudflow destroyed vegetation for miles in some directions; the evidence is still visible today, especially in Devastated Area.
+A dormant plug dome, Lassen Peak is the main focus of Lassen Volcanic National Park, but this 165-square-mile tract of dense forests and alpine meadows also abounds with memorable opportunities for hiking, camping, and wildlife photography.
+The famed peak began erupting in May 1914, sending pumice, rock, and snow thundering down the mountain, and gas and hot ash billowing into the atmosphere.
+Lassen's most spectacular outburst was in 1915, when it blew a cloud of ash almost 6 miles high.
+The resulting mudflow destroyed vegetation for miles; the evidence is still visible today, especially in Devastated Area.
 The volcano… Read More